InfinityAlgo-Academy/LightHouse/readme.md

 * **[AwesomeTechStack](https://awesometechstack.com)** — AwesomeTechStack is a free to use website tech stack analyzer.
 AwesomeTechStack provides insights into the security, modernity, and performance of any website's technology stack and guidance to improve performance.
 Lighthouse insights are a crucial part of a website's tech stack rating.

+* **[Wattspeed](https://wattspeed.com/)** — Wattspeed is a free tool that generates snapshots - historical captures of your web pages that include Lighthouse scores, a list of technologies, W3C HTML validator results, DOM size, mixed content info, and more.

 ### Paid / Tiered

 * **[Automated Lighthouse Check](https://www.automated-lighthouse-check.com/)** - Lighthouse-as-a-service offering free and premium plans.
 Provides monitoring and historical reporting of Lighthouse audits with CircleCI, GitHub, and other integrations.
 Features include Slack notifications, PR comment reporting and more.